aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/December 2020.md

 ## 9th December 2020
 - [ ] India's regulatory framework has a specific provision for the grant of emergency use authorisation under New Drugs & Clinical Trial Rule, 2019
-- [ ]  #data  : India is the home to world's third largest ecosystem
 - [ ] What are CRZ zones ?
 What are its restrictions ?
 - [ ] What were Kamath Committee's recommendations ?
 - [ ] What was Vyapam Scam ?